 A number of years later, we acquired a gerbil.
 It belonged to a friend of mine whose family ran a business from home.
 I think the gerbil's nerves had been shredded by constant, over-enthusiastic cage-bothering.
 It was frenzied and aggressive and I felt sorry for it.
 Its owners obviously did, too, and suggested he might be happier with us.
 So we took Honey home.

 Honey, or "Rambo" as he was sometimes known, was allowed to live peacefully.
 I kept the cage clean, his food varied and nourishing, and discouraged him from gnawing the bars of the cage by keeping him well-stocked with toilet rolls.
 For a long time, Honey embodied a rodent Jekyll and Hyde, occasionally allowing me to run my fingers between his ears and down his back; sometimes launching himself at me, all horrow show fangs.
 I grew used to having a gerbil hanging off my finger by his teeth.
 Eventually, his cortisol levels returned to something approaching normal.
 In the evenings, we would close all the doors in our corridor and let Honey run around, knowing we could get him back in his cage without having to make a blood sacrifice .
 He lived for ages, to the point that I would peer into his cage, daily, thinking "Is he dead, yet?".
-He never was.
+He rarely was.
 We had him for 4 and a half years before a huge growth on his ear compelled us to do the kind thing.

 The animals that meant the most to me weren't mine; they belonged to my paternal grandparents.
 But they were very much my childhood pals.
 There was Fred, a Bassett/Beagle cross who was cheerful and dopey.
 Ceefur* occupied the position of elder statesman cat.
 Cat siblings, Benson and Kizzy, were like feline yin and yang: Benson, an affectionate fluff ball, and Kizzy, tetchy and aloof.
 They also had a rabbit called Arfur* and Elvis, a budgie (which surely died out as species in the mid-80s, as I've not seen one since).